One of many cool, wacky rock formations inside the Skocjan Caves.

 , which is basically just a jam donut.

-The water was beautiful and the sea was calm - lots of yachts and speedboats had nestled themselves on the water, some of which
+The water was beautiful and the sea was calm - lots of yachts and speedboats had nestled themselves on the water, some of which had large

 Stretch of coast just around the corner from Piran.
 Lots of boats parked themselves here, pumping tunes while the boat occupants chilled out and took a dip in the beautiful sea.

-had large groups of people on board, some of which pumped out music - but all were chilling out and relaxing underneath the sun, just like us.
+groups of people on board, some of which pumped out music - but all were chilling out and relaxing underneath the sun, just like us.

 Looking around the beach, it was more whale watch than Baywatch unfortunately.
 Eugh.